kbjiang/03_paper_and_talk/2024/November.md

 1. [[October#**Reconciling modern machine-learning practice and the classical bias–variance trade-off**]]
 2. [Implicit Regularization in Matrix Factorization](https://dl.acm.org/doi/pdf/10.5555/3295222.3295363)
 	1. Ref 17 and [video](https://youtu.be/gh9vrvLx7Mo)
 	2. Nathan Srebro is the man!
+Let's revisit this after taking the convex optimization course.